Claiming His Christmas Wife

 “What are you doing, Imogen?” he asked tiredly.
 “What’s the game?
 Because I’m not letting you screw me over again.”

-“No lift home then?”
-She put her hand on the door.
+“No lift home, then?”
+She put her hand on the door latch.

 He sighed.
 “If I drive you all the way over there, what happens?
 You get into the bed of some sketchy thug your father didn’t approve of?”
 His lip curled with disgust.
+His eye twitched, almost as if the idea of it bothered him.
 “Does he spank you the way you’ve always needed?”

-“You’re doing that now, far as I can tell.”
+“Hardly necessary when you’re doing such a fine job of that.”
 She glared at him, but holding his gaze was hard.
 It felt too intimate.
 They had never played erotic games, but suddenly they were both thinking about it.

 She swallowed.
 “I plan to crawl into my own bed and hope I never wake up.”